“Is your PC feeling sluggish lately?”

 Q2: Does it work with Windows 11?

-A slow PC doesn’t always mean it’s time for a replacement.
+A slow PC doesn’t always mean it’s time to buy a new one.

 ✔️You might also find these helpful: